OpenOrienteering/mapper/faq.md

 ### How can I cut out a part of a map to take it for a new map?

 First you save the map to the new file.
 Then draw some closed line or area (symbol doesn't matter) around the border of the part which you want to keep.
 Now when this border object is finished and selected, click on the "Cutout" icon or menu item, then press the enter key.
+Keep in mind that the map area that was cut away has been added to the undo history, so anyone can restore the original map unless the undo/redo history is explicitly cleared.

 ## File formats